coqhammer/coqhammer.github.io/index.md

 [here](https://github.com/lukaszcz/coqhammer/tree/coq8.12/examples/tutorial).

-Most useful `sauto` options: `use:`, `inv:`, `ctrs:`, `l:`, `q:`, `lq:`.
+Most useful `sauto` options: `use:`, `inv:`, `ctrs:`, `l:`, `q:`, `lq:`, `brefl:`.
 Use your browser's "find" function to search for their descriptions in the [Options for sauto](#options-for-sauto) section of this page.

 See also a formalisation of various sorting algorithms with `sauto`:
 [https://github.com/lukaszcz/sortalgs](https://github.com/lukaszcz/sortalgs).